silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/05_UploadField.md

 # UploadField

 ## Introduction

 The UploadField will let you upload one or multiple files of all types, including images.
 But that's not all it does - it will also link the uploaded file(s) to an existing relation and let you edit the linked files as well.
 That makes it flexible enough to sometimes even replace the GridField, like for instance in creating and managing a simple gallery.

 ## Usage

-The field can be used in three ways: To upload a single file into a `has_one` relationship,or allow multiple files into a `has_many` or `many_many` relationship, or to act as a stand alone uploader into a folder with no underlying relation.
+The field can be used in three ways: To upload a single file into a `has_one` relationship, or allow multiple files into a `has_many` or `many_many` relationship, or to act as a stand alone uploader into a folder with no underlying relation.

 ## Validation

-Although images are uploaded and stored on the filesystem immediately after selection,the value (or values) of this field will not be written to any related record until the record is saved and successfully validated.
+Although images are uploaded and stored on the filesystem immediately after selection, the value (or values) of this field will not be written to any related record until the record is saved and successfully validated.
 However, any invalid records will still persist across form submissions until explicitly removed or replaced by the user.

 Care should be taken as invalid files may remain within the filesystem until explicitly removed.